Forces in dry active matter: Objects immersed in an active bath: Currents and forces

 The density profile induces a diffusive current $\vec{J}$ whose expression reads

 This has the functional form of a dipolar field.
 Again we see that the density profile is a non-local function of the potential. \item If the object is mobile, the force exerted by the active particles will make it move.
 This was observed experimentally, with a passive wedge emersed in a {\it B. subtilis} suspension~\shortcite{Kaiser2014PRL}. \item The discussion above shows that asymmetric objects induce currents, and one could thus wonder about the impact of structured walls.
-There are two different cases to consider here. \begin{itemize} \item \textit{Walls with ``up-down'' symmetry:} Simulations of the (non-local) density and currents are shown in Fig. \ref{fig:AS walls density} for a wall of periodicity $L_p$ that is up-down symmetric.
-In such cases, one can show that the average pressure in the $\hat{x}$ direction is given by
+There are two different cases to consider here. \begin{itemize} \item \textit{Walls with ``up-down'' symmetry:} Numerical measurements of the density and currents are shown in Fig. \ref{fig:AS walls density} for a wall of periodicity $L_p$ that is up-down symmetric.
+In such cases, one can define an average pressure in the $\hat{x}$ direction